Party of the Future

 The Party of the Future (Dutch: Partij van de Toekomst, PvdT) was a political party of the Netherlands.
 Although the party never came close to obtaining a seat in the House of Representatives, it received wide media attraction due to its leader, media personality Johan Vlemmix, as well as its frequent publicity stunts.

 History

 Dutch entrepreneur Johan Vlemmix founded his own political party in 2002.
-In February 2003, fellow media personality Emile Ratelband and Vlemmix attracted media attention in the Netherlands with wanting to hand over a peace flag to both Mick Jagger and Sadam Hussein at the same moment.
+In February 2003, fellow media personality Emile Ratelband and Vlemmix attracted media attention in the Netherlands with wanting to hand over a peace flag to both Mick Jagger and Saddam Hussein at the same moment.

 Before the 2002 Dutch general election, Vlemmix was approached by Pim Fortuyn, who had wanted to take the name Party of the Future.
 Vlemmix refused to give him this name, which led to Fortuyn taking part as Lijst Pim Fortuyn.

 Vlemmix continued to campaign under the party banner throughout its existence, including in municipality elections in Eindhoven in 2010, 2012, 2014 and 2018.
 In 2014 his platform included changes to drug policy and women's right to go topless.